c-w/github-data-challenge-2014/ReadMe.md

 ## Technical detail

-We need to do four simple things to get GitHub user eigen-faces (detailed in the four sections below).
+We need to do four simple things to get GitHub user eigenfaces (detailed in the four sections below).

 ### Data acquisition